 So, if you ever find yourself chicken and overwhelmed by this shit journey… If you are looking for a place to unwind and laugh at the process, or just to lighten your mood… This is the place for you!

 Welcome to any and all.
 I do hope it helps!

 P.S.
 I haven’t talked much about the design of the blog, but as soon as I had the idea to create it I knew how I wanted it to look.
+I even spent some time browsing different fonts on the Fontspace website.
 However, that’s about as far as I could get on my own!
 The banner design for the site 1.0 was illustrated by my incredibly talented friend Aynsley Graham and designed into the web friendly version you see by Taylor Jackson.
 The revamped blog 2.0 was pulled off with the help of the talented Chrissy Jackson Marquardt of Webspyred Media.
 Thanks go out to all for taking my idea and making it kick ass!
 You all rock!